 In terms of cost, the Year in Computer Science should be viewed simply as an additional year of study.

 If you pay your own tuition fees, then you will have an extra year's tuition fee to pay.
-For those eligible, an additional year of study loan should be available to apply for - please contact the Student Loans Company to arrange this (confirming you you wish to study an additional Year in Computer Science as part of your degree).
+For those eligible, an additional year of study loan should be available to apply for - please contact the Student Loans Company to arrange this (confirming you wish to study an additional Year in Computer Science as part of your degree).

 How do I apply?